 January 5th, 1966 saw The Beatles record the song one more time at CTS Studios, but this time for a totally different purpose.
 Their legendary August 15th, 1965 show at Shea Stadium in New York City was being prepared for a television film entitled “The Beatles At Shea Stadium.”
 Because the sound quality was less than desired, The Beatles were called in on this day to touch up the songs.
 “Help!” needed a complete overhaul, so they recorded a completely new version of the song live in the studio to be dubbed onto the film footage of the concert.
 Extreme care needed to be taken to make sure their playing and singing matched the footage, but The Beatles proved to be up to the task.

 “I don’t like the recording that much,” John stated in 1970.
 He continued, “The real feeling of the song was lost because it was a single; we did it too fast, to try and be commercial.
 I’ve thought of doing it again sometime and slowing it down.”
 Sometime after he had made this comment, possibly in 1970, he actually tried his hand at recording a new version of “Help!” on piano, but at a much slower pace.
-Apart from bootlegs, it’s never seen the light of day.
+Apart from bootlegs, it has never seen the light of day.

 When the compact disc era arrived in the '80s, George Martin felt inclined to create new stereo mixes for the entire “Help!” album.
 He and engineer Geoff Emerick entered Abbey Road Studios (formerly EMI Studios) sometime in 1985 to create a new stereo mix for the title song with basically the same stereo landscape but with less drastic panning.